Programmergg/FAPE-IR/README.md

 ---
 *This repo is an early exploration of unified image restoration (unified understanding & generation).
 We are actively investigating more lightweight designs and alternatives beyond the MLLM + Diffusion paradigm, and will continuously maintain and update this repo with new progress.*

+*The three authors are struggling with their doctoral dissertations.
+Please wait a moment while they work on cleaning the code and providing new directions and suggestions.*
 ---

 ## Status